jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/Places/Continents/Jealeon/Regions/Aswesh/index.md

 date modified: Tuesday, July 15th 2025, 10:55:27 am
 ---

-A region within the continent of [[Jealeon|Jealeon]], known for its strict border controls and ongoing political tensions with neighbouring [[Aswen]].
+A region within the continent of [[Places/Continents/Jealeon/index|Jealeon]], known for its strict border controls and ongoing political tensions with neighbouring [[Aswen]].

 ## Overview